Wiechciu/text-forge/docs/contributing.md

 Before opening an issue or submitting a pull request:

-- Make sure a similar issue hasn’t already been reported
+- Make sure a similar issue hasn't already been reported
 - Consider whether the contribution aligns with the project’s philosophy
 - Review the documentation and project structure